+e.g. Jahing seek sufficient against fill U.S. and S.V.
 The second point relates to the question of rhetorics engaged in and actions undertaken by Peking.
-This problem of semantics and the need to interpret them in proper and accurate perspectives has been the subject of scholarly consideration and discussion by dif-21 ferent China "experts."
-In this connection, we can only mention that in the studying of China's relations with the African liberation movement, it is equally important not to take every public declaration of 'firm support' at its face value and make exaggerated deductions.
-For in reality, China has been quite cautious and selective in her support of the national liberation movements.
+This problem of semantics and the need to interpret them in proper and accurate perspectives has been the subject of scholarly consideration and discussion by different China "expert".
+In this connection, we can only mention that in the studying of China's relations with the African Liberation Movements, it is equally important not to take every public declaration of "firm support" at its face value and make exaggerated deductions.
+For in reality, China has been quite cautious and selective in her support of those movements.